OwtmPatrick/calc-ts/README.md

 npm run lint
 ```

-also you can use --fix flag for autofixing if it is possible
+also you can use --fix flag for autofixing if it is possible:

 ```
 npm run lint:fix